wh-alice/mig_visualstudio/vs/test_notintoc/how-to--use-recorded-actions-in-bugs-to-create-test-cases.md

 ---
-title: "How to: Use Recorded Actions in Bugs to Create Test Cases" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Use Recorded Actions in Bugs to Create Test Cases | hehe" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"